mijohnson99/qmaze/README.md

 # The Quantum Labyrinth

-You're stuck in the Quantum Labyrinth, a maze governed by the laws of quantum superposition.
+You must traverse the Quantum Labyrinth built by Erwin Schrödinger, a maze governed by the laws of quantum superposition.

-Everything you can't see reverts to a superposition of wall and floor states, and collapses only as it comes into view.
+Every tile you can't see may revert to a superposition and collapse differently the next time you observe it.

+You might be able to peek around a corner or backtrack slightly, but be wary.

-The maze changes underfoot!
+#### The maze changes underfoot!